DefGuard/docs/tutorials/standalone-package-based-installation.md

 Before proeeding with the installation, ensure your system meets the following requirements:

-* Debian-based operating system (Debian, Ubuntu, etc.)
+* Debian-based operating system (Debian, Ubuntu, etc.).
-* Administrative (sudo) privileges
+* Administrative (sudo) privileges.
-* Internet connection for downloading packages
+* Internet connection for downloading packages.
-* A server with a public IP (and you know what that IP address is and to which interface it's assigned) - in this example it's: 185.33.37.51
+* A server with a public IP (and you know what that IP address is and to which interface it's assigned) - in this example it's: 185.33.37.51.
-* You have a domain name and know how to assign IP and manage subdomains, in our example: defguard main url will be <i>my-server.defguard.net</i> (and the subdomain is pointed to 185.33.37.51)
+* You have a domain name and know how to assign IP and manage subdomains, in our example: defguard main url will be <i>my-server.defguard.net</i> (and the subdomain is pointed to 185.33.37.51).
-* defguard enrollment service that will enable to easy configure Desktop Clients just with one token is: <i>enroll.defguard.net</i> (this subdomain also points to 185.33.37.51)
+* defguard enrollment service that will enable to easy configure Desktop Clients just with one token is: <i>enroll.defguard.net</i> (this subdomain also points to 185.33.37.51).
-* If you have a **firewall**, we asume you have **open ports 443 and 444** in order to expose both defguard and enrollment service, but also to automatically issue for these doamins SSL Certificates
+* If you have a **firewall**, we asume you have **open ports 443 and 444** in order to expose both defguard and enrollment service, but also to automatically issue for these doamins SSL Certificates.
+* To make changes to configuration files you also need some text editor like vim, emacs, etc., that could run on your server.
+You can also connect your local IDE by ssh with your server if it is easier for you.

 ### Prequesities